All you need to plan your own trip to Jordan including safety tips and unmissable sights for gay travelers!

 Whilst there are no anti-gay laws in Jordan, many locals still hold a very negative view of homosexuality.
 That being said, Jordanians are a hospitable bunch and are welcoming of tourists from all over the world.
 This means you shouldn’t experience any safety issues, but we still recommend avoiding any PDA with your partner.

 Don't skimp out on your travel insurance: make sure your trip is fun, frivolous, and free!
-Most importantly, good travel insurance will cover you for any medical emergencies, flight cancellations, pricey hospital bills, car rental protection, and more.
+Most importantly, good travel insurance will cover you for loss from petty theft, medical emergencies, flight cancellations, pricey hospital bills, car rental protection, and more.

 In terms of a gay scene, there is none.
 The closest thing to any form of a gay scene in Jordan you'll find is along Rainbow Street in Amman.
 Despite the name, this isn't a gay street by any means!
 However, this is where the bulk of Amman's international restaurants, bars, cafes, and shops can be found.
 It's mainly a younger and more international crowd here which made us feel that little bit more relaxed as a gay couple – and below we highlight a few of these places, especially Books@Cafe.